SAO Energy & Okra Solar – Sustainable Energy to Healthcare Center & Surrounding Households (Nigeria)

 SAO’s project model was optimised for:

-A flat kWh tariff applied to each household with the goal of growing utilisation over time
+- A flat kWh tariff is applied to each household with the goal of growing utilisation over time

 Due to the ongoing installation, the actual costs for the project are yet to be realised.
 These are the most recently updated figures for 200 households: